conda/conda/docs/source/user-guide/concepts/channels.rst

 We use conda-forge as an example channel.
 `Conda-forge <https://conda-forge.org/>`_ is a community channel made up of thousands of contributors.
-Conda-forge itself is analogous to PyPI but with a unified, automated build infrastructure and more peer review of recipes.
+Conda-forge has a unified, automated build infrastructure and more peer review of recipes.

 .. _specifying-channels: